North Atlantic Right Whale

 The North Atlantic right whale is one the world’s most endangered species of large whale.
 It was hunted to the brink of extinction by commercial whalers by the early 1900s.
 North Atlantic right whales now occur almost exclusively along the east coasts of the United States and Canada where their primary causes of mortality and injury are entanglement in fishing gear and strikes by vessels.
 The North Atlantic right whale is one of three right whale species, which also include the North Pacific right whale and the southern right whale.

 North Atlantic right whales were first hunted as early as the 9th century by Norse whalers.
-When substantial catches of right whales by commercial whalers ended in the Atlantic in the early 1900s, the population off Europe had apparently been extirpated and a small population of perhaps a hundred or fewer whales survived in the western North Atlantic off the United States and Canada.
-After 1935, when an international agreement went into effect banning the hunting of all right whales, their numbers began to increase slowly in the western North Atlantic.
+When substantial catches of right whales by commercial whalers ended in the Atlantic in the 1920s, the population off Europe had been virtually extirpated and a small population of perhaps a hundred or fewer whales survived in the western North Atlantic off the United States and Canada.
+After 1935, when an international agreement went into effect banning the hunting of all right whales, their numbers began to increase slowly.
 Recovery, however, has been impeded by mortality and serious injury from ship strikes and entanglement in fishing gear.
-During the 1990s, the number of right whales may have declined due to those causes, but since 2000, the number has increased slowly due to a sudden increase in births.
-The current size of the population is estimated at about 500 whales.
-Only the North Pacific right whale for which there is no reliable estimate of population size, may be as small or smaller.
-Nearly half of all North Atlantic right whale deaths documented since 1970 have been due to ship strikes and entanglements in fishing gear.
+During the 1990s, the right whale population fluctuated between periods of slow decline and periods of slow growth.
+In the first decade of the 2000s, it grew steadily but at a rate well below those of many other populations of large whales.
+In 2010, the population entered a period of decline that appears to be continuing due to high levels of mortality and declining calf production.
+Human-caused mortality and injury is thought to be the greatest obstacle to the species’ recovery.
+Today there is an estimated total of about 500 North Atlantic right whales in existence.
+Only the North Pacific right whale, for which there is no reliable estimate of total population size, may be as small or smaller.

 A recovery plan for the species was adopted in 1991 and updated in 2005.
 In 1994, three areas were designated as critical habitat.
-In January 2016, however, those areas were expanded and consolidated into two large areas, one covering waters off the Northeast in the Gulf of Maine from the U.S.-Canada border to eastern Massachusetts, and the other area along the Southeast U.S. coast from southern North Carolina to central Florida (see NOAA Fisheries website for critical habitat maps).
-Whereas management measures to reduce ship speeds and change routes beginning in 2007 and 2008 appear to have reduced ship strike-related deaths, management actions since the late 1990s have failed to reduce entanglement-related deaths.
-Entanglement is now the most significant cause of right whale mortality.
+In January 2016 those areas were expanded and consolidated into two large areas, one covering waters off the northeastern United States in the Gulf of Maine from the U.S.-Canada border to eastern Massachusetts, and the other area along the southeast coast from southern North Carolina to central Florida (see NOAA Fisheries website for critical habitat maps).

 What the Commission Is Doing